How to start a private pension

 Workplace pension

-1. State Pension.
-The State Pension is a weekly payment you can get from the government when you reach a certain age, currently 66.
-At the moment, the full State Pension is £185.15 a week.
-It may not sound like much, but the good thing is that you can get it on top of your workplace pension (and on top of your personal pension if you have one).
+At the moment, the full State Pension is £221.20 a week.
+It may not sound like much, but the good thing is that you can get it on top of your private pension (your workplace and personal pensions).
 So it’s a nice extra!

-State Pension amount
+Full State Pension amount

-You can have as many workplace pensions and personal pensions as you want.
-And you can receive money from them all on top of your State Pension too.
-So, if you’re not thinking about starting a pension yet, why not?!
+You can have as many personal pensions as you like, and you’ll get a new workplace pension with each new job.
+And, you can receive money from them all on top of your State Pension too.

 If you’re ready to get started right away – check out our best pension providers.
+Spoiler: PensionBee¹ tops the list.
+It’s easy to use, has low fees and a great track record.

-Let’s get technical for just one minute, when we’re talking about pensions, we mean defined contribution schemes, which are pension plans where you have control over your contributions, investment options and how to take the money when you retire.
+Let’s get technical for just one minute, when we’re talking about pensions, we mean defined contribution pension schemes, which are pension plans where you have control over your contributions, investment options and how to take the money when you retire.

 There’s also defined benefit schemes, which are less common and only offered by a few employers, such as the NHS.
 And they pay a set amount of money every year when you retire.
 You can’t open these yourself.